Stevie011/tech_assessment/readme.txt

 *** NOTES ***

+LIMITATION- Currently only accepting .xlsx sheets with 3 columns

 BIG CHANGE:
 No more tablib, convert xlsx straight to dataframe, use to plot graphs, turn df to json and store that in the user details model.